Barsonax/gatsby-blog/content/posts/why-the-scope-of-your-tests-matter/index.md

 If you are interested in how exactly I abstracted the integration test setup and made sure they are blazing fast take a look at [TestExamplesDotnet repository](https://github.com/Barsonax/TestExamplesDotnet).
 The test itself I took from another repository of mine: [CleanAspCoreWebApiTemplate repository](https://github.com/Barsonax/CleanAspCoreWebApiTemplate).

 ### Test only one unit in a test
-I do want to press that even if the unit is larger you should still try to test only one 'behavioral' unit.
+I do want to press that even if the unit is larger you should still try to test only one behavioral unit.
 If you need to test another case just make another test, they are cheap.
 If you find that you write the same test many times over and over again then it might be time to parameterize your test.
 I also find that following the Arrange, Act and Assert pattern helps here while also increasing readability.

 ## Be pragmatic
 Does this mean you should always start with an integration test?
 I think that depends.
 As I said before with ASP.NET its very easy to do due to the support in the framework and available libraries so for me it just makes sense to go for that route in that case.